Victor is a fan of football and gaming. He occasionally finds an opening in his busy schedule to con... | See full bio

 Astounding Stats About The Demographics of Video Games

-- There are more than 2.5 billion video gamers around the world
+- There are slightly over 3 billion active video gamers in the world in 2023.

 - The average gamer is 34 years old